fathat/pyweek34/design/ideas.md

   - Combo rockets TODO
   - Grenade Launcher TODO
   - Net - Temporarily incapacitate ufo, hold it to ground, possibly attach bombs as upgrade.
+- Environmental threats
+  - Windsheer
+  - Electrical storms.
+How would we indicate safe areas?
+  - Night time
+- What if everything was "space" before it.
+Space people, space helicopter, space storm, space robots, etc you know, to make it hilarious

 Upgrade system: TODO